AI-powered HD Mode for your 3D scanner

-Our best-selling handheld 3D scanners are now even better thanks to the new HD Mode.
-An industry-first, AI-powered scanning technology for ultra-sharp, clean, and detail-rich scans.
+Our best-selling handheld 3D scanners are better than ever thanks to the new HD Mode.
+An industry-first, use AI-powered scanning technology for ultra-sharp, clean, and detail-rich scans.

 With HD Mode, your Artec Eva or Leo scanner can capture a broad range of objects flawlessly and in high detail: from smaller, intricate parts like thin pipes or valve handles, to larger areas with fine details like car engines or skeletons.

 A perfect fit for reverse engineering and quality control thanks to clean, full data, scans can be easily fitted with primitive shapes and exported for further modification.

 Depending on the job you’re doing and what data you need, you can now switch easily from basic SD scanning mode to the brand new HD for an extra level of definition and quality with your scanner.

 With the same scanner, greater customization for exactly what you need is at your fingertips.
 If you're short on time or don't need fine geometry, are scanning outdoors or with limited battery supply, SD Mode has you covered.
 With the new HD Mode, however, your Artec Eva or Leo can be instantly turned into a far more powerful and versatile 3D scanner, capturing fine lines and difficult corners, in less time and with excellent geometry.